swedenconnect/technical-framework/ELN-0604 - Attribute Specification for the Swedish eID Framework.md

 The `userSignature` attribute contains a base64-encoding of a signature object that was created by the subject during the authentication<sup>4</sup>
 process.

+The `authServerSignature` may be included in assertions in cases where there are requirements to include a digitally signed proof from the authentication server at which the end user authenticated.
+This is mainly useful in cases where the SAML Identity Provider delegates end user authentication to a subordinate authentication server.

 > \[4\]: Note that an authentication process, may be “authentication for signature” as specified in section 7 of \[EidDeployProf\].